mygulamali/gulamali.net/README.md

 git clone git@github.com:mygulamali/gulamali.net
 cd gulamali.net
 bundle install
+cp .env.example .env
 cd source/stylesheets
 bundle exec bourbon install
 bundle exec neat install
 ```

+Then complete the variables in the `.env` file for your environment.

 ## Serve on your localhost

-`bundle exec middleman server`
+`bundle exec middleman`

 Then visit `http://localhost:4567` to see the site in action.

-## Deploy to Dreamhost account
+## Deploy to your webhost

 `bundle exec middleman deploy`

-NB. your public SSH key for your localhost must be in the
+Note: your public SSH key for your development machine must be in the
-`~/.ssh/authorized_keys2` file of your Dreamhost account for deployment to
+`~/.ssh/authorized_keys` file on your webhost for deployment via rsync to appear
-work correctly.
+seamless.

 ## License